timovijn/SocialDistanceMonitor/README.md

 ## Data

+### Input Data

 In order to build the social distance monitor a variety of data was used.
 First of all, the input of the program is a video (mostly from surveillance cameras).
-For these video inputs footage from a variety of d
+For these videos as input data, footage from a variety of video datasets was used.
+The goal was to select a range of videos with differing characteristics such as lighting, amount of pedestrians, perspectives and surrounding objects in the environment.
+The selection of these videos was done manually with careful consideration.
+Footage from the following datasets was used: [Oxford Town Centre](https://megapixels.cc/oxford_town_centre/), [CAVIAR](http://homepages.inf.ed.ac.uk/rbf/CAVIARDATA1/), [Virat Video Dataset](https://viratdata.org/), [EPFL](https://www.epfl.ch/labs/cvlab/data/data-pom-index-php/) and an additional test video was provided by [BriefCam](https://www.youtube.com/watch?v=aUdKzb4LGJI).

+### Data for object detection

+As this is the data used as input of the program, it is not used in building the tool.
+For the different phases, different datasets were used to be able to get an accurate and working tool.
+For person recognition, this can be split up in two parts, being the data used for the pre-trained weights of the YOLO network and the data used for the self-trained YOLO network.

+The **COCO-dataset** was used to train and craft the original YOLO network

+For the custom self-trained variant of the YOLO network, the **Caltech dataset** was introduced

 ## Performance and robustness experiments